-semiprecious autobiography multiplex subway supervisor mistreated 2.
-The factory oversees the work of about 50 people.
-3. In her the writer told the story of her own life.
-4. The stairs led down from the sidewalk to the station.
+autobiography multiplex semiprecious mistreated subway supervisor 2.
+The factory oversees the work of about 50 people. the writer told the story of her own life.
+3. In her 4.
+The stairs led down from the sidewalk to the station.
 5. Twelve theatres at the show a variety of movies.
 6. Garnet, a dark red gem, is less valuable than a ruby.
-7. At the animal shelter, the \\\\\ dog learned to trust people again.
+7. At the animal shelter, the dog learned to trust people again.